efraimhelman/6.115-IDE/readme.txt

 - code explorer/tree?
 - scan ports other than the most common two
 - give user option of ports to try?
 I don't like interface complexity though
-- provide a brew option that automatically pulls from github & dependencies

 ————---
 Credits